Botspot/vdesktop/README.md

    - README.md - You're reading this right now.

 ## To do:
- - ~~Write up a more comprehensive set of instructions, and add come CLI flags.~~ **Check!** CLI flags choose what boot mode, and instructions are in the form of the [Pi Power Tools](https://github.com/Botspot/Pi-Power-Tools) GUI app.
+ - [X] Write up a more comprehensive set of instructions, and add come CLI flags.
+**Check!** CLI flags choose what boot mode, and instructions are in the form of the [Pi Power Tools](https://github.com/Botspot/Pi-Power-Tools) GUI app.
- - ~~autologin to the guest, so the user doesn't have to do it manually.~~ **Check!**
+ - [X] autologin to the guest, so the user doesn't have to do it manually.
- - auto-detect default desktop session profile to correctly boot pi-top OS and Raspbian that doesn't have raspberrypi-ui-mods installed. **Won't implement until the need arises.**
+ - [ ] auto-detect default desktop session profile to correctly boot pi-top OS and Raspbian that doesn't have raspberrypi-ui-mods installed.
- - Sync sound between host and guest, while avoiding pulseaudio.
+ - [X] Sync **sound** between host and guest, while avoiding pulseaudio.
- - ~~Sync clipboards between host and guest.~~ **Check!**
+ - [X] Sync **clipboards** between host and guest.
- - display text at guest's default size instead of autoscaling to Xephyr's aspect ratio.
+ - [ ] display text at guest's default size instead of autoscaling to Xephyr's aspect ratio.
- - display guest's default mouse pointer instead of the fallback Adwaita.
+ - [X] display guest's default mouse pointer instead of the fallback Adwaita.